 Ultimately, we are asked to believe another tall tale, that Bin Laden was hiding out in a compound in one of the largest cities in Pakistan.
 He was allegedly “killed” on May 11, 2011, by Navy Seals.

 The following “60 Minutes” interview is with the Navy Seal who is said to have shot “bin Laden.”
 The soldier said the man he shot didn’t look like Osama.
-This seal, named Matt Bissonnette, wrote a book about his experience called “No Easy Day.”
+This seal, named Matt Bissonnette, wrote a book about his experience called “No Easy Day.” (no longer available at Amazon).
 He wrote it under the pen name “Mark Owen.”

 Also see: “Osama Bin Laden’s Bogus Reading List of Books”